 One of the standing committees of the Board of Directors of the Company is the Audit Committee.
-Currently there are three non-employee members of the Board on the Audit Committee: Christopher C. Davis, John L. Dotson Jr. and Thomas S. Gayner, who serves as Chairman of the Audit Committee.
-The Audit Committee operates under a delegation of authority from the Board of Directors, which has determined that each Committee member is "independent" under the listing standards of the New York Stock Exchange.
-Specifically, the Board determined that none of the members of the Audit Committee (or any immediate family member) (i) had been employed by or affiliated with the Company within the past three years, (ii) received any compensation from the Company other than Director and committee fees and pension or other forms of deferred compensation (not contingent in any way on continued service), (iii) is an executive officer of a company that makes payments to or receives payments from the Company in an amount that exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues within the past three years or (iv) has a material relationship with the Company.
+Currently there are four non-employee members of the Board on the Audit Committee: Christopher C. Davis, John L. Dotson Jr., Thomas S. Gayner, who serves as Chairman of the Audit Committee, and G. Richard Wagoner, Jr. The Audit Committee operates under a delegation of authority from the Board of Directors, which has determined that each Committee member is "independent" under the listing standards of the New York Stock Exchange.
+Specifically, the Board determined that none of the members of the Audit Committee (or any immediate family member) (i) had been employed by or affiliated with the Company within the past three years, (ii) received any compensation from the Company other than Director and committee fees, (iii) is an executive officer of a company that makes payments to or receives payments from the Company in an amount that exceeds the greater of \$1 million or 2% of such other company's consolidated gross revenues within the past three years or (iv) has a material relationship with the Company.